jonkavana/Programming-and-Scripting-EOY-Project/README.md

 In relation to the layout of the mathematical components, there are some concerns too.
 These layout peculiarities are quite conflicitng and feel overlooked from the perspective of Fisher.
 He states "For reasons to be discussed later we shall estimate the variance of a single plant by dividing 1085.5522 by 95", retrieved from [Wiley Online Library](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library").
 This, I feel is neither a benefit to the reader, or a point that is guides us to the material for review at a later date.
 If a reader of this paper does not have a basic understanding of the mathematics, it adds unnecessary confusion where it is not required as well as not being dealt with.

-### How has the Iris Data Set been adapted to modern literature
+### How has the Iris Dataset been adapted to modern literature

 If you type 'Iris Dataset analysis' into a web browser, and scrape through enough of the sites returned, a common theme to be returned is in the area of Machine Learning.
 Machine Learning, according to [Expert System](https://expertsystem.com/machine-learning-definition/ "Expert System") is an application of artificial intelligence, by which systems learn from all experience that is stored in data, regardless of the format, without being explicitly being told to do so.
 According to [MIT](https://www.technologyreview.com/2018/11/17/103781/what-is-machine-learning-we-drew-you-another-flowchart/ "MIT") it is this development of machine learning algorithms that is powering the development behind the likes of Twitter, YouTube and Facebook.

-The Iris Data Set, has been used with the Support Vector Machine (SVM) by Ritvik Raj, in order to extract greater meaning.
+The Iris Dataset, has been used with the Support Vector Machine (SVM) by Ritvik Raj, in order to extract greater meaning.
 According to [Ritvik Raj](https://rajritvikblog.wordpress.com/2017/06/29/iris-dataset-analysis-python/ "Ritvik Raj") to test against the algorithm to extract value and makes for a fascinating read in his area of study.

 Having discovered that the SVM model was the most accurate withing his experimentation Raj ran it against the test dataset using the following code: